-Members are concerned that cohesion policy is increasingly being used to reinforce other policies and to make up for shortcomings in budgetary flexibility or crisis response mechanisms in the MFF.
-They consider that the existing possibility of transfers from the cohesion policy funds to other programmes of up to 5 % of the initial allocation provides for sufficient flexibility.

-It is stressed that the MFF revision must not lead to any downwards revision of the pre-allocated national envelopes.
+Members called for the agreed financing under Heading 2a not to be undermined and for it to be preserved for its intended purpose.
+They are concerned that cohesion policy is increasingly being used to reinforce other policies and to make up for shortcomings in budgetary flexibility or crisis response mechanisms in the MFF.
+They are of the opinion that the existing possibility of transfers from the cohesion policy funds to other programmes of up to 5 % of the initial allocation provides for sufficient flexibility.
+They stressed that the MFF revision must not lead to any downwards revision of the pre-allocated national envelopes.